SWG to KG Calculator

 FAQs – SWG to KG Calculator

-Different materials have different densities.
-For example, copper (8960 kg/m³) is much heavier than aluminum (2700 kg/m³), so a copper wire will weigh more than an aluminum wire of the same gauge and length.
+Yes, the base material drastically affects the overall weight.
+For example, copper is significantly denser and heavier than aluminum.
+Therefore, a spool of copper wire will weigh substantially more than an identical spool of aluminum wire that features the exact same SWG size and overall length.